guyalt11/topCard/README.md

-# Flashcard DE - an app to practice German vocabulary
+# Flashcards - an app to practice vocabulary